-- > There will be three internal assessments conducted by institute and one final examination in each subject at the end of program.
-Moreover, the mode of assessment and examination includes both theory and practical or as per the nature of instruction as mentioned in the course structure. - Every student must pass every internal assessment to appear the final exam. - Continuous evaluation of the students' performance is to be done by the related instructor/ trainer/industrial supervisor to ensure the proficiency over each competency under each area of a subject specified in the curriculum. - Performance evaluation of industrial practice should be done by the related In-company Trainer (Industrial Supervisor).
+- There will be three internal assessments those to be administered by the institute and one final examination in each subject at the end of program.
+Moreover, modes of internal assessment and final examinations include both theory and practical or as per the nature of instruction as mentioned in the curriculum structure. - Continuous assessment will be adopted for institute based practical components. - Each student must pass every internal assessment to appear the final examinations.

+- Continuous evaluation of the students' performance is to be done by the related Incompany Trainer/ Industrial Supervisor/Internal Guide to ensure the proficiency over each competency under each area of a subject specified in the curriculum. - Performance evaluation of industrial practice should be done by the related In-company Trainer/Industrial Supervisor/Internal Guide.
 In addition, on the basis of continuous assessments (at the interval of three months plan and program) an aggregate mark of each subject will be calculated for determining internal assessment marks of industrial practice. - Logbook an official document is used to record information on learning experienced by the learners attained during industrial practice or training.
-Both In-company trainer/Internal supervisor/Assessor and apprentice are required to sign in the logbook as a skill or a task is confirmed and performed.
+Both of the In-company Trainer/Industrial Supervisor/ Internal Guide and the apprentice are required to sign in the logbook as a skill or a task is confirmed and performed.
 In addition, the maintained logbook will be baselines for both formative and summative aspects of evaluation.